Double Copy for Celestial Amplitudes: Celestial Double Copy

 and the celestial three-graviton amplitude

 In the plane wave basis we would proceed by squaring the Yang-Mills integrand and use momentum conservation $\sum_j k^\mu_j=0$, as well as $\epsilon_j \cdot k_j=0$ to show equality with the gravity integrand.
-In the celestial case, the conformal wavefunctions still obey $\epsilon_j \cdot K_j=0$ due to our choice of gauge, but because the generalized momenta are spacetime dependent momentum conservation is no longer manifest in~\eqref{CelestialYMV3}-\eqref{CelestialgravityV3}:\footnote{While in~\eqref{CelestialYMV3} we still have $\sum_{j=1}^3 K_j^\mu(X)\simeq 0$ via integration by parts, this is no longer true after squaring. }
+In the celestial case, the conformal wavefunctions still obey $\epsilon_j \cdot K_j=0$ due to our choice of gauge, but because the celestial momenta are spacetime dependent momentum conservation is no longer manifest in~\eqref{CelestialYMV3}-\eqref{CelestialgravityV3}~\footnote{While in~\eqref{CelestialYMV3} we still have $\sum_{j=1}^3 K_j^\mu(X)\simeq 0$ via integration by parts, this is no longer true after squaring. }.
+A naive double copy of the celestial Yang-Mills numerator $(\tn_{YM})^2=\frac{1}{4}\left((\epsilon_1\cdot (K_2-K_3)\; \epsilon_2\cdot \epsilon_3 +\text{cyclic}\right)^2$ gives terms proportional to $(\epsilon_i \cdot \epsilon_j)^2$ as well as cross-terms which one might hope to reexpress as the corresponding terms in the gravity integrand~\eqref{CelestialgravityV3} via integration by parts.
+However, due to the spacetime dependence of the celestial momenta, performing integration by parts on terms quadratic in the same momenta produces extra terms which are not present in the gravity amplitude resulting in an obstruction to the naive double copy. \\ \underline{\textit{Celestial double copy:}} Our proposal is to introduce formal differential operators $\K_i$ that replace the generalized celestial momenta $K_i$.
+These operators are defined to act on the conformal wavefunctions $\phi_i$ as